naistangz/Technical_Training/docs/Week2_SQL/sql_day1.md

 > Each table can have more than one column which is part of its Primary Key (composite key) e.g. Order No + Order Line Number
 > The DMBS will enforce the uniqueness of the Primary Key, not allowing repeated records to exist in the records.
 > The primary key for each table is stored in an index, used to enforce the uniqueness requirement.

-> **Unique Key vs Primary Key:** a unique key constraint uniquely identifies each record in the database.
+**Unique Key vs Primary Key:**

+* A unique key constraint uniquely identifies each record in the database.
 This provides uniqueness for column or columns.
-> Primary Key constraints has automatic unique constraint.
-But not, in case of unique key.
+* Primary Key constraints has automatic unique constraint.
+But not in case of unique key.
 There can be multiple unique key on a table.
-> Unique key creates non-clustered index by default.
-Primary Key creates clustered index by default.
+* Unique key creates non-clustered index by default.
+* Primary Key creates clustered index by default.

 **Primary Key Constraints**
 - A primary key must be unique